TariqueJemison01/TariqueJemison01/README.md

 # 🚀 Tarique Jemison
 **` Versatile Developer (Developer/Digital Artist/Global Citizen)`**

+I'm Tarique from Ontario, Canada.
 I'm a results-driven software engineer with a passion for building customer-centric solutions.
 With a foundation in Java, C#, JavaScript, and Python, coupled with experience in cutting-edge technologies like ReactJS, Spring Boot, AWS, and Azure, I thrive on tackling complex challenges head-on.
 I strongly believe in continuous improvement as perfection is a journey rather than a destination, and I am dedicated to evolving and refining my skills one step at a time.

 ### Let's Connect
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/tariquejemison/)